2022-23 Academic Year

 Alberta Student Grant for Full-time Students

-The amount of the grant is based on family income (Line 15000 of 2021 income tax form) and family size.
-The monthly grant amount is increased from $250 to $475 per month, and the annual grant maximum is increased from $3,000 to $5,700 per year.
+The amount of the grant is based on family income (Line 15000 of 2023 income tax form) and family size.
+The maximum monthly grant amount is $425 per month; the annual grant maximum is $5,100 per year.
+Eligible students will receive an average award of $3,400 per year.

 Canada Student Financial Assistance Program Changes

-A number of program changes to increase eligibility for funding for students and families will continue during the upcoming academic year.
+There are a number of program changes to increase eligibility for funding for students and families during the upcoming academic year.

 Income Thresholds | New Grant Maximums and Cut-offs

-The income thresholds as determined by the Canada Student Financial Assistance Program are increased in the 2022-23 school year.
-These income thresholds are used to determine the student’s eligibility for:
+The income thresholds as determined by the Canada Student Financial Assistance Program are increased in the 2024-25 school year.
+These income thresholds are used to help determine the student’s eligibility for the:

 • Canada Student Grant for Full-Time Students with Dependants